kawogi/rost-west/List of available parameters.md

 // Use a blacklist to avoid known broken locales APPLY_LOCALE_BLACKLIST:BOOL=ON

-// Fetch and build with the Tracy profiler client BUILD_WITH_TRACY:BOOL=FALSE

 // Choose the type of build.
 Options are: None;Release;Debug;SemiDebug;RelWithDebInfo;MinSizeRel.
 CMAKE_BUILD_TYPE:STRING=Release